Idzanamix/Idzanamix/README.md

 - :seedling: Graduated from STANKIN Moscow State Technical University.

-- :zap: In my free time, I read useful articles on habr.com.
+- :zap: In my free time, I read useful articles on habr or reddit.

 - :mailbox:How to reach me: <a href="mailto:shmellis@yandex.ru">Email</a>, <a href="https://t.me/idzanamix">Telegram</a>